 Ship of Fools | opening group exhibition | with o.a.
 John Burgerman, Andy Rementer

 If you are interested in working at Trapped in Suburbia please do not send us a open application but subscribe to our newsletter or follow us on Twitter.
 We don’t have any jobs available at the moment and due to the amount of daily email we cannot replay to open applications.
 Just follow us on social media and you’ll be the first to know when an opening comes up.

-At the moment we have an internship available from September 2018.
+At the moment we have an internship available from January/Februari 2019.
 Send in your portfolios the sooner the better.
 Please send your PDF portfolio or website along with your motivation to firstname.lastname@example.org or via post.
 We cannot reply to the applications that come in via other channels than the ones stated above due to the amount of daily email.

 We take one intern for a period of three months.
 Please note that the internships are for educational purposes only and not seen as junior design positions.

 Speaker | Graduation festival | Nottingham Trent University, UK

 Speaker | Something Good festival | Bristol, UK